simoneedotexe/KillerMoney/README.md

 When a player kill an entity, this plugins let you charge/give money or even give any item or run a command.

 ### Abilities of the plugin
-- Giving or chargeing a player by either a fix amount of money, or random between a max and minimum amount when they kill an entity
+- Giving or charging a player by either a fix amount of money, or random between a max and minimum amount when they kill an entity
 - Charging the victim of a PVP
 - Fully customisable loot dropping when an entity die
 - Running a command of your choice when an entity die